awsdocs/aws-freertos-docs/doc_source/userguide/create-custom-tests.md

 + Test executables that contain the test logic
 + JSON configuration files that describe the test suite

 This tutorial shows you how to use IDT for FreeRTOS to develop a Python test suite that contains a single test case\.
+Although this tutorial uses SSH, it is useful to learn how to use AWS IoT Device Tester with FreeRTOS devices\.

 In this tutorial, you will complete the following steps:

 1. [Create a test suite directory](#test-suite-dir)